Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 The Magnavox Odyssey!
 First video game console distributed by Nintendo!

-It is only since 1974 that Nintendo started to get an interest in video gaming.
-In 1977, they finally produced their own hardware: The Color-TV Game and from there they kept creating video game consoles.
+It was only in 1974 that Nintendo started to get an interest in video gaming.
+In 1977, they finally produced their in-house hardware: The Color-TV Game and from there they kept creating video game consoles.

 blue ocean strategy examples